 Because thyroid disease is rarely an emergency, taking the time to get a second opinion with a clinical thyroidologist can ensure you receive a proper thyroid diagnosis and allow you access to proper care.

 A clinical thyroidologist is an endocrinologist who specializes in all manners relating to the thyroid gland.
-These physicians offer comprehensive treatments of all thyroid conditions and have received extensive training in diagnostic and treatment methods including neck ultrasound, nuclear medicine, thyroid blood tests, ultrasound FNA biopsy, and fine needle aspiration (FNA) biopsy techniques.
+These physicians offer comprehensive treatments of all thyroid conditions and have received extensive training in diagnostic and treatment methods including neck ultrasound, nuclear medicine, thyroid blood tests, ultrasound FNA biopsy, and fine needle aspiration (FNA) biopsy techniques, and thyroid ablation.

 A research thyroidologist specializes in the development of new techniques, diagnostics, and medicine for thyroid conditions, but does not typically treat patients.